DamianAtlass/LocTrace/README.md

 <br/>

 ### Short description on relevant files
 Some files/folders are given a short summary here.
-Files/folders marked with * might/should not exist when first launching the app (obviously including all subfolders and files within).
+Files/folders marked with * might not exist when first launching the app (obviously including all subfolders and files within).
+Files/folders marked with ** should not exist when first launching the app, as their existence manipulates the behaviour of the website or is a result of input.
 #### LocTrace/app.py
 Defines the application.

 #### LocTrace/convert.py
-...
+This file isn't an actual part of the webapp, but was used to convert the files that were given to us into a format compatible to the webapp.
+It is not needed to run the app itself.

 #### LocTrace/logindata.csv
 Carries password and usernames of accounts, that are supposed to access the website.